Menopause: Vaginal and Vulvar Atrophy

 Vaginal discomfort due to eczema or psoriasis should be treated in person with your medical provider.
 A prescription for an oral pill or topical cream may be appropriate.

-Sexually transmitted diseases don’t always cause vaginal itching or dryness but it may be a first sign that something is not right.
+Sexually transmitted diseases don’t always cause vaginal itching and dryness but it may be a first sign that something is not right.
 If symptoms progress to sores and pain you should visit an ob-gyn for a vaginal culture.

 These are things that you can try to reduce the symptoms without a prescription.
 One easy way to help yourself is through your diet.
 Drinking lots of water and eating a healthy diet rich in omega 3 fatty acids and proteins can certainly help relieve symptoms.